IBM-Bluemix-Docs/ComposeForRedis/index.md

 ## Managing Compose for Redis

 You can manage your service from the service dashboard.
-Here you can find information about your Bluemix Compose database and how to connect to it.
-You can also manage your backups, allocate more resources for your service, use whitelists to restrict access to your databases, and reset the service password.
-For more information, see [Service Overview](./dashboard-overview.html), [Backups](./dashboard-backups.html), [Scaling Resources](./dashboard-scaling-resources.html), [Whitelists](./dashboard-whitelists.html), and [Updating the Service Password](./dashboard-update-service-password.html).
+Here you can find information about your {{site.data.keyword.Bluemix_notm}} Compose database and how to connect to it.
+You can also:
+- manage your backups
+- allocate more resources for your service
+- change the service password
+- use whitelists to restrict access to your databases.
+For more information, see [Settings](./dashboard-settings.html).

 ## Connecting to Compose for Redis

 You can connect to your service using the credentials that are created along with the service, or with the connection strings and command line that are provided in the *Overview* tab of your service dashboard.

-## Connecting a Bluemix application to Compose for Redis
+## Connecting a {{site.data.keyword.Bluemix_notm}} application to Compose for Redis

-To connect a Bluemix application to your service, use the credentials that are created along with the service.
-You can find information on how to connect a Bluemix application to a {{site.data.keyword.composeForRedis}} service in [Connecting a Bluemix Application](./connecting-bluemix-app.html).
+To connect a {{site.data.keyword.Bluemix_notm}} application to your service, use the credentials that are created along with the service.
+You can find information on how to connect a {{site.data.keyword.Bluemix_notm}} application to a {{site.data.keyword.composeForRedis}} service in [Connecting a {{site.data.keyword.Bluemix_notm}} Application](./connecting-bluemix-app.html).

-## Connecting to Compose for Redis from outside Bluemix
+## Connecting to Compose for Redis from outside {{site.data.keyword.Bluemix_notm}}

-If you want to connect to {{site.data.keyword.composeForRedis}} from outside Bluemix, you can use the provided connection strings or command line.
+If you want to connect to {{site.data.keyword.composeForRedis}} from outside {{site.data.keyword.Bluemix_notm}}, you can use the provided connection strings or command line.
 You can find information on how to connect in [Connecting an external application](./connecting-external.html).